 IFP Énergies nouvelles (IFP) is represented on Technip's Board of Directors.
-Its percentage of ownership amounted to 2.3% as of September 30, 2016 compared to 2.4% in December 31, 2015.
+Its percentage of ownership amounted to 2.3% as of June 30, 2016 compared to 2.4% in December 31, 2015.

 Technip paid IFP a royalty in respect of an agreement for research cooperation on offshore deepwaters.
-This royalty is determined under arm's length conditions and amounted to €1.7 million in the nine-month period ended September 30, 2016.
-The amount paid to IFP was €4.3 million during this same period.
+This royalty is determined under arm's length conditions.